fjiang212/my-notes/big-data/mongodb/README.md

   {
     user: "admin",
     pwd: "password",
-    roles: [ { role: "userAdminAnyDatabase", db: "admin" } ]
+    roles: [ { role: "root", db: "admin" } ]
   }
 )
 ```

-* Re-start the mongod instance with the --auth command line option or, if using a onfiguration file, the security.authorization setting.
+* Re-start the mongod instance with the --auth command line option or, if using a configuration file, the security.authorization setting.

 ```
 security: